 The lack of information and legal assistance, the bad reception conditions, the detention, and prohibiting the secondary movement in the EU area are among the key problems addressed in the report of JRS Europe’s 3-year project Protection at the External Borders.

 Stefan Maier, Senior Policy Officer of UNHCR Regional Representation for EU Affairs, provided a brief overview of UNHCR proposal “BETTER PROTECTING REFUGEES IN THE EU AND GLOBALLY”.
-The proposal points out the European registration system, simplified procedures for asylum determination, prioritization of family reunion, and a common approach to unaccompanied and separated children.
+The proposal points out the European registration system, simplified procedures for asylum determination, prioritisation of family reunion, and a common approach to unaccompanied and separated children.

 Julia Behrens, Legal Research Officer of EU Fundamental Rights Agency shared the findings of the Agency’s reports on the situation of people arriving in the EU.
 One of the key concerns was related to the actions of the border police during the refusal of entry and the forced returns.